-- polymyalgia rheumatica (aching and stiffness across the whole body)
+- Polymyalgia rheumatica: Polymyalgia rheumatica causes aching and stiffness across the whole body.

-- rheumatoid arthritis (RA) (an autoimmune inflammatory disease that affects joints and organs)
+- Rheumatoid arthritis (RA): RA is an autoimmune inflammatory disease that affects joints and organs.

-- lupus (an autoimmune inflammatory disease that affects the kidneys, brain, blood cells, heart, lungs, and sometimes joints)
+- Lupus: Lupus is an autoimmune inflammatory disease that affects the kidneys, brain, blood cells, heart, lungs, and sometimes joints.

 - Complete blood count.
 This test includes a count of your red blood cells, white blood cells, and platelets.
 It also tests the amount of hemoglobin in your blood.

 - Thyroid hormone tests.
-These tests measure how well your thyroid is working and can help your doctor diagnose hypothyroidism.
+These tests measure how well your thyroid is working and can help your healthcare provider diagnose hypothyroidism.

 - Antinuclear antibody (ANA) test.
-This test determines if you have these types of antibodies and can help your doctor diagnose RA.
+This test determines if you have these types of antibodies and can help your healthcare provider diagnose RA.

 - C-Reactive protein test.
-This test looks for a substance produced by the liver that is a marker for inflammation.
+This test looks for a substance the liver produces that’s a marker for inflammation.

 - Erythrocyte sedimentation rate test.
 This test examines how quickly red blood cells settle in the bottom of a test tube.
-It can help your doctor diagnose polymyalgia rheumatica.
+It can help your healthcare provider diagnose polymyalgia rheumatica.

-If these tests are negative for these similar conditions, then your doctor will start looking more at a possible fibromyalgia diagnosis.
+If these tests are negative for these similar conditions, your healthcare provider will start looking more at a possible fibromyalgia diagnosis.

 Some of the steps to test yourself are:

-- has it been present for more than three months?
+- Has it been present for more than 3 months?

 - interviewing you about your specific symptoms and their severity